timeplus-io/docs/docs/usecases.md

 ### S-DOWNSAMPLING: Converting detailed data points to high level data {#s-downsampling}

-**Use Case:** the sensors on each car may report data from half second to every 10 seconds.
-The analyst may reduce the granularity and only need to save per-mintute data to downstream
+**Use Case:** The sensors on each car may report data from half a second to every 10 seconds.
+The analyst may reduce the granularity and only need to save per-minute data to downstream

 ```sql
 SELECT window_start,cid, avg(gas_percent) AS avg_gas_percent,avg(speed_kmh) AS avg_speed FROM